 Nondisplaced.
 This is when the bone breaks completely, but the ends stay lined up.

 Displaced.
-This is when pieces of broken bone do not line up.
+This is when pieces of broken bone don't line up.

 Growth plate.
-This is a break near or through the growth plate, the soft part of a bone where the bone grows as the child grows.
+This is a break near or through the growth plate.
+This is the soft part of a bone where the bone grows as the child grows.
 A growth plate injury can slow growth in that bone.
 Growth plate injuries may be difficult to treat.